UK COVID-19 Inquiry: Calls for an inquiry

+The BMJ advocated for an inquiry in May 2020 to take place before an expected second wave of infections.

-The group has threatened legal action, and lawyers representing the group have informed ministers that they are planning to seek judicial review by the High Court of Justice.
+Covid-19 Bereaved Families for Justice were pressuring the government to launch a judge-led statutory public inquiry into the pandemic and the government's response to it, with a rapid review phase.
+The group threatened legal action, and lawyers representing the group informed ministers that they were planning to seek judicial review by the High Court.
 Lawyers representing the group have acted in major public inquiries including into the Hillsborough, Grenfell Tower and Manchester Arena disasters.

-As well as Edmunds and Hayward, other medical professionals who supported an inquiry included: Chaand Nagpaul, Donna Kinnair, Paul Nurse, and leading medical think tank the King's Fund.
+Medical professionals who supported an inquiry included Chaand Nagpaul, Donna Kinnair, Paul Nurse, and leading medical think tank the King's Fund.
 Unions such as the TUC, Unison, GMB the British Medical Association, Royal College of Nursing and Royal College of Physicians were also in support.
-Equality activists supporting an inquiry included Zara Mohammed and Simon Woolley.
+Equality activists Zara Mohammed and Simon Woolley supported an inquiry.

-Political figures in support included Keir Starmer, Ed Davey, Bob Kerslake, and David Cameron.
-Justin Welby, the Archbishop of Canterbury, had also called for the start of an inquiry.
+Calls for an inquiry was supported by political figures Keir Starmer (Leader of the Labour Party and Leader of the Opposition), Ed Davey (Leader of the Liberal Democrats), Bob Kerslake (former Head of the Home Civil Service), and former Conservative Prime Minister David Cameron.
+Justin Welby, the Archbishop of Canterbury, had also called for an inquiry.
 The Institute for Government also supported inquiry calls.